keriganmarketing/medlicense/user/pages/04.licensure-information/01.state-licensure-requirements/42.south-carolina/state.md

     priceRange: $
 facebookenable: true
 facebooktitle: 'South Carolina Licensure Requirements'
-facebookdesc: 'South Carolina licensure is averaging 3 to 5 1/2 months for Domestic Graduates from the submission of the application to the Medical Board to the issuance of the Physician South Carolina Medical Board.
-The South Carolina Medical Board has mandated the use of FCVS, which can add time to the licensure process.'
+facebookdesc: 'South Carolina licensure is averaging 3 to 5 1/2 months for Domestic Graduates from the submission of the application to the Medical Board to issuance by the Physician South Carolina Medical Board.
+The South Carolina Medical Board has mandated use of FCVS, which can add time to the process.'
+facebookimg: /home/medlicense-social-card.jpg
 sidebar:
     -
         route: /_partials/_three-easy-steps